rafael89/EmuELEC/README.md

 ### Submitting patches
 Please create a pull request with the changes you made in the dev branch and make sure to include a brief description of what you changed and why you did it.

-## Get in touch
-If you have a question, suggestions for new features, or need help configuring or installing EmuELEC, please visit [our forum](https://emuelec.discourse.group/).
-You may also want to visit our [wiki](https://github.com/EmuELEC/EmuELEC/wiki) or join our [Discord](https://discord.gg/cbgtJTu).

-**EmuELEC DOES NOT INCLUDE KODI**

-Please note, this is mainly a personal project, I can't guarantee it will work with your box.
-I've spent many hours tweaking many things and making sure everything works, but I can't test everything and some things may not work yet.
-Also, be aware of hardware limitations and don't expect everything to run at 60FPS (especially N64, PSP, and Reicast).
-I can't guarantee that changes will be incorporated to fit your specific needs, but I welcome pull requests, help testing other boxes, and fixing problems in general.
-I'm working on this project in my spare time, I'm not making any money from it, so it will take me a while to test all the changes properly, but I'll do my best to help you fix any problems you might have on other boxes, in my spare time.

 ## License

 EmuELEC is based on CoreELEC, which in turn is licensed under the GPLv2 (and GPLv2-or-later).
 All original files created by the EmuELEC team are licensed as GPLv2-or-later and marked as such.